 Here’s a great resource that lists the state by state deficiency judgement laws, since every state is different.

 Generally, it’s best to avoid a foreclosure auction.
 Instead, call up the bank, or work with a reputable real estate firm like us at The Aida Group to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.

 Experienced investors can help you by negotiating directly with banks to lower the amount you owe in a sale – or even eliminate it, even if your home is worth less than you owe.

-If you need to sell a property near Houston, we can help you.
+If you need to sell a property near Beaumont, we can help you.

-We buy houses in Houston Texas like yours from people who need to sell fast.
+We buy houses in Beaumont Texas like yours from people who need to sell fast.

 fill out the form on this website today! >>